pongasoft/re-common/README.md

 As a result, I have decided to make the code publicly available in the hope that it can help other people to bootstrap their efforts in learning the platform.

+> #### Note
-Note that this is not a full fledged and well designed framework (like the Jamba VST framework).
+> This is not a full fledged and well designed framework (like the Jamba VST framework).
 More a set of concepts and common code used throughout the other projects.
 The code is, at this time, not well documented.

-Note that this project was designed with the [SDK version 2.2](https://developer.reasonstudios.com/documentation/JukeboxReadme#_whats_new_in_sdk_2_2_0) in mind (which has the advantage of allowing REs to run with Reason 8).
-As a result the code does not use C++17 which is a new feature since 4.0.
+> #### Note
+> This project was originally created with RE SDK version 2.2.
+Although the latest version of this project assumes 4.1+ and some features requires C++17, at this time, not everything has been updated to use the latest features.

 Depending on feedback and which direction Reason Studios decide to go, this may turn into something bigger...